 Choose the type of Client you wish to add.

-Click to check or edit the settings for your new Authentication Client.
+Click to check or edit the settings for your new Authentication Client which are needed to configure the Authentication Client (server) software.

 Deleting an Authentication Client

-You can easily delete an Auth Client, by simply clicking the icon at the top right of the client.
+You can easily delete an Authentication Client, by simply clicking the icon at the top right of the client.

 Configuring MFA Rules